Holic75/Baldurs-gate-dnd-3.5/README.md

 CLASS FEATURES:
 – May wear helmets.
 – May not wear armor heavier than splint mail.
-– May use nay shield (excluding large shield).
+– May use any weapon and shield (excluding large shield).
 – Receives one bonus Feat at levels 22 and 28.
 – Thieving abilities: Pick Pockets (15% at level 1, +5% at every next level).
 – Increased Lore score.
 – May cast arcane spells up to level 6.
 – At 1st level gets Armored Arcana: Light Armor Casting passive feat which removes chance of spell failure while casting spells in light armor.
 At level 6 receives Armored Arcana: Chain Mail Casting, and finally at level 12 Armored Arcana: Splint Mail Casting.
-- Acquires one scroll with any arcane spell up to maximum level she can cast at every level up starting from level 2.
+– Acquires one scroll with any arcane spell up to maximum level she can cast at every level up starting from level 2.
 – Bardic Performance: a bard is trained to perform to create magical effects on those around her.
 Bard can use this ability for a number of times per day equal to 1 + 1 per 2 points of Charisma above 10.
 At each even level a bard can use bardic performance one more time per day.
 – Medium THAC0/APR progression, High Savingthrows vs. Breath Weapon vs. Wand, and vs. Spell